xprahlad/AALI/README.md

 If root and swap partitions does not exist in your PC, they needs to be created before this script is executed.
 It is optimized for my Intel PC with UEFI boot mode hence go through the script thoroughly and make the required changes as per your specifications.

 # Step: 1
+Connect to the internet through LAN or Wi-Fi.
+To get connected through Wi-Fi, type following command:

+	$ wifi-menu

+Select the network from the list, provide required credentials and get connected.

-After internet connection is successfully established in live media, issue the following commands:
+After internet connection is successfully established, issue the following commands to download AALI scripts:

 	$ wget https://github.com/ictsolved/aali/tarball/master